 - Jpeg (or .jpg) are the smallest file type.
-These images take up less space, but do lose some resolution quality.
+These images take up less space, but can lose some resolution quality.

 - Portable Network Graphics (.png) are great for digital display, but not for print.

-- You are probably familiar with GIFs (graphic interchange format).
+- You’re probably familiar with GIFs (graphic interchange format).
 These are short animations that have become popular on social media in recent years.

 - Tagged Image Files (TIFF) don’t lose quality but have long loading times.
 They aren’t usually suitable for digital and are better for print photography.